2015xli/clangd-to-neo4j/README.md

 *   `--log-batch-size <int>`: Log progress every N items (default: 1000).
 *   `--keep-orphans`: Skip Pass 4 and keep orphan nodes in the graph.

-### `neo4j_manager.py` CLI Tool
+### `neo4j_manager.py` CLI Tool and Library

-The `neo4j_manager.py` script provides command-line utilities for managing the Neo4j database, including schema inspection and property deletion.
+The `neo4j_manager.py` script serves as both a command-line utility for managing the Neo4j database (schema inspection, property deletion) and a library module providing the core interface for other parts of the ingestion pipeline to interact with Neo4j.

 #### `dump_schema`